7 min readUpdated Dec 9, 2025

 enter A new member has entered the presence set

-Presence event messages include the client ID, connection ID, and an action that tells you about the event: either enter, update, or leave.
+Presence event messages include the client ID, connection ID, and an action that tells you about the event: enter, update, or leave.

 What is the difference between presence and occupancy?